 We evaluate goodwill on an annual basis in our fourth fiscal quarter or more frequently if we believe indicators of impairment exist.
 We have determined that our reporting units for purposes of testing for goodwill impairment are identical to our reportable segments for financial reporting purposes.
-We adopted the provisions issued by the Financial Accounting Standards Board ("FASB") that were intended to simplify goodwill impairment testing.
-This guidance permits us to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we conduct a two step goodwill impairment test.
-The first step of the impairment test involves comparing the fair values of the applicable reporting units with their carrying values.
+We first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we conduct a goodwill impairment test.
+The impairment test involves comparing the fair values of the applicable reporting units with their carrying values.
 We determine the fair values of our reporting units using the income valuation approach, as well as other generally accepted valuation methodologies.

-If the carrying amount of a reporting unit exceeds the reporting unit's fair value, we perform the second step of the goodwill impairment test.
-The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
-The amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
+In Fiscal 2017, we adopted the provisions issued by the FASB that were intended to simplify goodwill impairment testing.
+This guidance permits us to eliminate the second step of the goodwill impairment test, and eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment.
+If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
 We monitor the indicators for goodwill impairment testing between annual tests.
-As of June 30, 2016, management determined that no adjustments to the carrying value of its goodwill and intangible assets were required.
+As of September 30, 2017, we determined that no adjustments to the carrying value of goodwill were required.

 We test long-lived assets and purchased intangible assets (other than goodwill) for impairment if we believe indicators of impairment exist.
 We determine whether the carrying value of an asset or asset group is recoverable, based on comparisons to undiscounted expected future cash flows the asset or asset group is expected to generate.
 If an asset is not recoverable, we record an impairment loss equal to the amount by which the carrying value of the asset exceeds its fair value.
-We primarily use the income valuation approach to determine the fair value of our long-lived assets and purchased intangible assets.
-As of June 30, 2016, there was no impairment to our long-lived and intangible assets.
+We primarily use the income valuation approach to determine the fair value of our long lived assets and purchased intangible assets.
+As of September 30, 2017, there was no impairment to our long-lived and intangible assets.